plexil-group/plexil_docs/docs/_sources/PLEXILLanguage/PLEXILReferences.rst.txt

     Real MaxTemp = 100.0;
     }

-So far we've using empty nodes as examples simply because we haven't yet introduced the other nodes.
+So far we've been using empty nodes as examples simply because we haven't yet introduced the other nodes.
 The example above is illustrative but would serve no practical purpose, since its variables cannot be used in any way.